-13 On 6 July 2001, the Finance Committee approved a commitment of \$5 billion to provide post-secondary education providers with interest-free loans to meet their start-up expenses for launching accredited post-secondary education programmes.
+17 On 6 July 2001, the Finance Committee approved a commitment of \$5 billion to provide post-secondary education providers with interest-free loans to meet their start-up expenses for launching accredited post-secondary education programmes.
 The loans are repayable in ten equal annual instalments starting one year after the date of the final drawdown.
 On 23 May 2008, the Finance Committee approved modification of the scheme with effect from the 2008/09 academic year by expanding the scope of the scheme to offer loans to course providers of full-time locally-accredited self-financing post-secondary programmes for enhancing teaching and other ancillary facilities.
 In addition, existing borrowing institutions with medium-term loan approved before 23 May 2008 may apply for an extension of the loan repayment period from no more than ten years to no more than 20 years if they have proven financial difficulties, but subject to the payment of interest at the "no-gain-no-loss" rate after the interest-free period in the first ten years.
-On 5 February 2010, the Finance Committee approved na increase in the commitment by \$2 billion; and to extend the loan repayment period from no more than ten years to no more than 20 years for institutions borrowing loans after May 2008 for constructing new college premises, subject to proven financial difficulties, payment of first five repayment instalments and interest at the "no-gain-no-loss" rate after the interest.
-On 11 May 2012, the Finance Committee approved an increase of \$2 billion in the commitment and an extension of the scheme to support the development of student hostels for the self-financing tertiary education sector.
-The estimated payments and repayments in 2018-19 are \$318,100,000 and \$411,261,000 respectively.
-The estimated payments and repayments in 2019-20 are \$14,400,000 and \$431,119,000 respectively.
+On 5 February 2010, the Finance Committee approved an increase in the commitment by \$2 billion; and to extend the loan repayment period from no more than ten years to no more than 20 years for institutions borrowing loans after May 2008 for constructing new college premises, subject to proven financial difficulties, payment of first five repayment instalments and interest at the "no-gain-no-loss" rate after the interest-free period in the first five repayment instalments and interest at the "no-gain-no-loss" rate after the interest-free period in the first ten years.
+On 11 May 2012, the Finance Committee approved an increase of \$2 billion in the commitment and an extension of the ambit of the scheme to support the development of student hostels for the self-financing tertiary education sector.
+On 18 April 2020, the Finance Committee approved a one-off interest-free deferral of loan repayment for two years to the existing borrowing institutions under the scheme with a view to easing their potential cash flow concerns amidst the COVID-19 pandemic.
+On 15 February 2022, the Finance Committee approved a deferral of the loan repayment for another two years to these institutions amidst the COVID-19 epidemic.
+The estimated repayments in 2021-22 is \$15,380,000.
+No estimated repayment is expected in 2022-23.